Film Set Decorator

 How can I have my artwork in movies or tv

-Asked by artweallnyc over 10 years ago
+Asked by artweallnyc almost 11 years ago

 Contact a cleared art showroom like Art Pic, Hollywood Studio Gallery, or Wallspace to see if they would be interested in using your work.
 Good cleared photography, graphic art and paintings are extremely coveted in this industry and there is no shortage of need for it.